List of Yu-Gi-Oh! chapters

 The Yu-Gi-Oh! manga is written and illustrated by Kazuki Takahashi.
-It was originally serialized in Japan in Weekly Shōnen Jump from Shueisha from 1996 to 2004.
+It was originally serialized in Shueisha's Weekly Shōnen Jump from 1996 to 2004.
 The plot follows the story of a boy named Yugi Mutou who is given the ancient Millennium Puzzle, and awakes an alter-ego within his body, who helps him with any problem he is having using various games.